Function (music): Comparison of the terminologies

+Contemporary functional harmony

+Beyond the original German theory, the functions of tonic, dominant, and subdominant have been extrapolated to other chords, in which those with tonic function are most stable and resolved; dominant function, least stable and resolving to the tonic; and subdominant (or pre-dominant) function, somewhere in between and often setting up another chord with dominant function.

 Reviewing usage of harmonic theory in American publications, William Caplin writes:

 Most North American textbooks identify individual harmonies in terms of the scale degrees of their roots. ...
 Many theorists understand, however, that the Roman numerals do not necessarily define seven fully distinct harmonies, and they instead propose a classification of harmonies into three main groups of harmonic functions: tonic, dominant, and pre-dominant.